Heegaard Floer correction terms, with a twist: Review of Heegaard Floer homology

 \subsection{Twisted coefficients}

 Fix a ground ring $\bF$; usually $\bF=\Z$, $\Q$ or $\bF_p$ for some prime $p$.
-Let~$Y$ be a closed, oriented 3--manifold equipped with a \spinc structure~$\ft\in\Spinc(Y)$.
-The input for Heegaard Floer theory is a Heegaard diagram~$(\Sigma,\bsa,\bsb)$ with some extra decorations (see~\cites{OzsvathSzabo_HF_definition_2004,OzsvathSzabo_HF_properties_2004} for details).
+Let~$Y$ be a closed, oriented $3$--manifold equipped with a \spinc structure~$\ft\in\Spinc(Y)$.
+The input for Heegaard Floer theory is a Heegaard diagram~$(\Sigma,\bsa,\bsb)$ with some extra decorations (see~\cites{OzsvathSzabo_HF_definition_2004,OzsvathSzabo_HF_properties_2004} for details; for instance, we will suppress the basepoint from the notation).
 The output is a short exact sequence of chain complexes

 over the ring $\bF[U]\otimes_\bF\bF[H_2(Y)]$ whose homology groups, denoted by~$\HFto\Yt_\bF$, are an invariant of~$\Yt$ known as \emph{Heegaard Floer homology} with \emph{fully twisted coefficients} in~$\bF$.
 Following~\cite{JabukaMark_product_formulae_2008} we write $R_Y=\bF[H_2(Y)]$ so that $\bF[U]\otimes_\bF\bF[H_2(Y)]$ becomes~$R_Y[U]$; we also use the common shorthand notation